 |

 Our calculator’s formula involves using an income-based approach to estimating the value of a business.
-While this method is not the only way to determine value, it is a good starting point that can provide a rough estimate of value.
+While it’s not the only way to calculate value, it’s a reliable starting point that provides a general estimate of worth.
 That said, business owners may want to consider other valuation methods to get a better picture of what their business is worth.

 Here are the business valuation formulas we used: